 All aquarium owners have looked at their tank at least one time and noticed a fish was missing.
 The happy ending to that story is that the fish was behind something and reappeared in short order.
 However, sometimes the fish is never found at all.
-In some cases, a body is never found either.
-Why do fish go missing sometimes, and how can a fish simply vanish into thin air?
-Any time a fish goes missing, it's important to try to find it and determine what happened.
+Why do fish go missing, and how can a fish simply vanish into thin air (or water)?
+Any time a fish goes missing, it's important to find it and determine what happened.
 If fish continue to mysteriously disappear, the need to determine the cause is even more important.

-Another reason a fish may be missing is that the fish jumped out of the tank.
+Another reason a fish may be missing is that the fish jumped out of the aquarium.
 Even if the tank has a cover, if there are any openings, it's possible for the fish to jump out.
 Unfortunately, when a fish jumps, that usually spells doom.
 Unless you find them shortly after the escape, the fish will soon die and dry up.
 Any time you've noticed a fish is missing, the first thing to do is quickly examine the area around the aquarium to see if the fish jumped out.
 Check behind the tank, and inside the cabinet if the tank is on a stand.
 The distance from the tank that a fish can be found is surprisingly large, because the fish may wriggle around hoping to find its watery home.